Broadcast Wagstaff School News: Plot

 Meanwhile, Gene becomes convinced that he will grow up to look just like Bob after seeing a photo of Bob when he was Gene’s age.
 Louise encourages this by telling Gene that he is losing his hair.
 Gene then decides to embrace what he believes is his destiny.
 With Louise’s help, he begins styling his hair like Bob (complete with bald spot and “sad” arm hair) and begins to impersonate him.
-While everyone who encounters Gene agrees that he looks and sounds just like Bob, Bob doesn’t agree and becomes angry and annoyed.
+While everyone who encounters Gene agrees that he looks and sounds just like Bob, Bob disagrees and becomes increasingly annoyed.
 Over the next few days, Gene continues to copy Bob much to Linda’s delight and Bob’s irritation.
 Gene finally goes back to his original look and personality after he realizes he still a kid and wants to see The Mad Pooper strike again at the anti-smoking assembly.
 While Bob is relieved, Linda is disappointed that Gene will no longer be her “Muppet Baby Bobby”.